Running technique the beginner’s guide

 The Right running technique

 Have you been running the right way you should?
 How can you figure out the correct running form from the wrong one?
-The following attributes of the correct running technique might be able to provide you with the answers.

 Your running technique solely depends on your body posture.
 The quality of your body posture will determine how efficient your running technique will be.
 Since your body posture is a crucial determinant, the question that comes to mind is “how will you identify a good body posture?”